Applying for a meat plant operator licence

 Our licensing team will:

-- discuss any concerns or deficiencies identified by the technical review
+- discuss any concerns found during the review

-- provide you with the technical review guidance document summary of findings
+- provide you with a summary of findings

-- provide information and guidance regarding any required amendments to your plans and specifications
+- explain any required changes to your plans

 “Appears to meet” letter

-When the licensing team, in consultation with the designated area manager, has verified that all potential issues are addressed, you will receive an “Appears to meet” letter confirming that the proposed meat plant appears to meet the regulatory requirements.
+Once all potential issues are addressed, you will receive a letter confirming that your proposed meat plant appears to meet regulatory requirements.

 This is not a licence to operate.